 The plumage ranges in color from light grey to a reddish brown.
 The colors are related to their habitat with dark-colored grouse who’s territories are in our old growth island forests and lighter colors on those living in second growth areas, this ability to be different colors in different areas helps camouflage them from predators.

 Males have a larger tail with a bigger bar of dark in it than the females.
 In the spring, the male ruffed grouse makes a drumming sound with his wings, he cups his wings and rapidly beats them against the air to make this sound.
 This drumming noise is made to attract hens when they are ready for mating and to let other males know that this is his territory.
-They may have a special log that is hollow that they stand when drumming to amplify the sound, a drum log.
+They may have a special log that is hollow that they stand when drumming to amplify the sound, a drumming log.

 The ruffed grouse is common throughout most of Canada.
 It does not migrate and, once established, lives all its life within a few hectares.
 When startled, it will fly with a distinctive burst of movement and sound.